LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/VisitInformationAPI/overview.md

 root-link: true
 indicator: chat
 ---

 ### Introduction

-This API provides a way to pull data in real-time — only when the session is active and exists in memory.
-After a maximum of 6 hours (maybe less), the session will expire and be removed from memory, so a 404 response (internal code 12) will be returned.
+The Visit Information API provides a way to pull data in real-time, when a session is active and exists in memory.
+After a maximum of 6 hours, the session will expire and be removed from memory, so a 404 response (internal code 12) will be returned.

-The data is about the visitor, engagement and session to be used by the agent during the conversation, for example, referrer, engagement attributes, etc.
+The data is about the visitor, engagement, and session to be used by the agent during the conversation.
+For example, referrer, engagement attributes, etc.

-### Getting Started
+### Getting started

-A few things you'll need to get started with this API:
+A few things you’ll need to get started with this API:

 1. **Retrieve your domain**.
 Use the [LivePerson Domain API](agent-domain-domain-api.html) to retrieve this information by providing the following service name: